kubedb/docs/docs/guides/postgres/branch/customization/index.md

 The [same-cluster walkthrough](/docs/guides/postgres/branch/same-cluster/index.md) creates the simplest possible branch: a standalone copy in the source's own namespace, reusing the source credential, taken once.
 Every section below is one optional field you add to that same `Branch` to change what you get — a separate credential, anonymized data, a branch that refreshes itself, a different namespace, a replicated cluster, or a specific snapshot class.

-Each section is independent; apply only the ones you need, or combine them in a single `Branch`.
+Each field is independent — apply only the ones you need, or combine several in a single `Branch`.
+The sections below are written as one continuous session, though, run in order against the `sample-postgres` source left behind by the walkthrough.
+That source starts at **1001 rows**, and the scheduled-refresh section adds one more, so the counts you see grow as you go; each section states the number it expects.

 ## Before You Begin